This post may contain affiliate links, which help keep this content free.

 Most of these are fairly short bible verses, with a couple of exceptions.
 The longer ones can be broken down piece-by-piece and memorized that way.
 Each one will bless your child’s life in childhood, adulthood and beyond.

-One of the best ways to help children understand God’s love is to help them embed bible verses in their hearts.
+One of the best ways to help children understand God’s love is to help them embed bible verses about God’s love in their hearts.
 “I have stored up your word in my heart, that I might not sin against you” (Psalm 119:11).

 Having Bible verses stored up in our hearts from childhood is one of the greatest blessings we can receive.
 It serves us in times of trial, distress, discouragement, and temptation.
 Without these bits of wisdom to guide us, we can’t understand the fullness of His love for us.